hypergradient/geostat/DEV.md

 mkdocs gh-deploy
 ```

-To exclude a function named `example_function` implemented in `file_name` from the documentation, add a filter to the configuration options (last two lines) in `api.md`:
+To exclude a function named `example_function` implemented in `file_name` from the documentation, add a filter to the configuration options (last two lines) in the corresponding Markdown file in the `docs` folder.
 ```
 ::: src.geostat.file_name
     options: